ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registration Policies

-Registration Policies refer to additional checks over and above the Mandatory Registration Checks that are performed before a Signed Statement is accepted to be registered to the Append-only Log.
+Registration Policies refer to additional checks over and above the Mandatory Registration Checks that are performed before a Signed Statement is accepted to be registered to the Verifiable Data Structure.

 Transparency Services MUST maintain Registration Policies.
 Transparency Services MUST maintain a list of trust anchors (see definition of trust anchor in {{-Glossary}}) in order to check the signatures of Signed Statements, either separately, or inside Registration Policies.
 Transparency Services MUST authenticate Signed Statements as part of a Registration Policy.
 For instance, a trust anchor could be an X.509 root certificate (directly or its thumbprint), a pointer to an OpenID Connect identity provider, or any other COSE-compatible trust anchor.

-Registration Policies and trust anchors MUST be made transparent and available to all Relying Parties of the Transparency Service by registering them as Signed Statements on the Append-only Log, and distributing the associated Receipts.
+Registration Policies and trust anchors MUST be made transparent and available to all Relying Parties of the Transparency Service by registering them as Signed Statements on the Verifiable Data Structure, and distributing the associated Receipts.

 This specification leaves implementation, encoding and documentation of Registration Policies and trust anchors to the operator of the Transparency Service.